Remzi1993/jquery-manager/readme.txt

 A: Deactivate the plugin and report this to me, so that I could look into this matter.

 == Changelog ==
+= 1.0.1 =
-= 1.0.0 =
+* Disabled debugging mode, changed readme.txt and clarified some comments = 1.0.0 =
 * First version, uses jQuery 3.3.1 and jQuery Migrate 3.0.1